-The 78th Preston County Buckwheat Festival theme is “A Treasure Trove of Sights & Sounds.”
+The Preston County Buckwheat Festival is back again!

 The Buckwheat Festival starts on Thursday and closes on Sunday, and is full of parades, arts and crafts, a car show, carnival, livestock, a pageant, and of course those delicious Buckwheat Cake dinners served all weekend long.

 Southeast Tourism Society (STS) has named the 78th Annual Preston County Buckwheat Festival one of the STS Top 20 Events in the Southeast for September 2019.

 Local Preston County Farmers grew buckwheat as an “insurance crop” during the Great Depression.
 It was speculated that this grain might stimulate agricultural economic growth.
 Buckwheat became the focus of an end-of-harvest homecoming for farmers.
 This was a time for them to relax and have fun after all the work was done – maturing into the Buckwheat Festival we know today!

 This year’s festival will be held from Thursday, September 30, through Sunday, October 3 in Kingwood, West Virginia.
 Everyday attendees will be able to eat the festival’s namesake – buckwheat.
 Buckwheat cakes are served as delicious, sour pancakes with your choice of butter, syrup and/or applesauce toppings.
 The cakes are served with Preston County pork sausage patties, which are ground, seasoned and prepared on site.
 Dinner is served to adults 12 and over for $9 and to children 11 and under for $6.

 Served at The Kingwood Volunteer Fire Department Community Building